Ryan Couchman

 Ryan Couchman (born 16 September 2003) is an Australian professional Rugby league footballer who plays as a forward for the St. George Illawarra Dragons in the NRL.

 Background

 Couchman was born in Wollongong, New South Wales.
 He has 3 siblings: Toby Couchman (twin brother), Fletcher Couchman and Harvy Couchman.
 He was educated at Bulli High School and played Junior Rugby League for Thirroul Butchers.

 Playing career

 Early career

-Ryan played Second Row for NSW CHS at the 2021 ASSRL carnival & his strong performances were rewarded with selection in the Australian Schoolboys Merit Team.
+Ryan played Second Row for NSW CHS at the 2021 ASSRL carnival and his strong performances were rewarded with selection in the Australian Schoolboys Merit Team.